Kesshhavvvv/Forks-Up-Feedback/README.md

 **Project Inspiration**

 Our team was inspired by SoDA's educational track because, as students, we recognize how transformative education can be.
 We've seen how students in low-income countries often face significant barriers to accessing quality learning materials, with many lacking internet connectivity and reliable resources.
-This challenge inspired us to develop Forks-Up-Feedback, a simple and static website aimed at promoting education and providing a meaningful learning experience.
+This challenge inspired us to develop Quiz Quest, a simple and static website aimed at promoting education and providing a meaningful learning experience.

 ## What It Does
-Forks-Up-Feedback is a lightweight, static trivia website with a focus on making education accessible in areas with limited internet access.
+Quiz Quest is a lightweight, static trivia website with a focus on making education accessible in areas with limited internet access.
 The website features four core educational categories, each with two levels of difficulty, offering students a simple yet effective way to learn and test their knowledge.
-With Forks-Up-Feedback, we aim to offer a fun and educational resource that’s accessible to students regardless of their location or socioeconomic background.
+With Quiz Quest, we aim to offer a fun and educational resource that’s accessible to students regardless of their location or socioeconomic background.
 We believe that even small, engaging interactions with educational content can make a big difference by encouraging curiosity, reinforcing classroom concepts, and helping young learners feel empowered to explore new topics on their own terms.

 **Key Features**